-For the purposes of this analysis, I removed three measures by dragging their green 'pill' from the 'Measure Values' shelf.
-The three values I removed were 'Customer ID' and 'Order ID', which should actually be dimensions and not measures, and 'Number of Records', which is another generated Tableau field.
+For the purposes of this analysis, we removed three measures by dragging their green ‘pill’ from the ‘Measure Values’ shelf.
+The three values removed were ‘Customer ID’ and ‘Order ID’, which should actually be dimensions and not measures, and ‘Number of Records’, which is another generated Tableau field.

 Step 5 – Exclude zero from your axes or remove measures that have little to no fluctuation.

 To do this in Tableau, right-click on any of the axes in your sparklines and choose “Edit Axis”.
 You will see a box specifically created to give you the option to include or exclude zero in your axes.
 By default, the box to “Include zero” is checked.
 To exclude zero, uncheck this box.